 There are many benefits to a prekindergarten experience.
-A social setting will contribute to the foundations of a child’s social skill as they have opportunities to interact with other children.
+A social setting will contribute to the foundations of a child’s social skills as they have opportunities to interact with other children.
 When supported in establishing relationships with others, a child will learn valuable co-operative qualities.
 Some children develop friendships during their time at kinder.
 Other children may take longer to develop these connections, preferring to explore their learning environment in solitary play until they are ready to take the next step in their social growth.
 Families should not be perturbed if their child does not play with others for a while.
 Solitary and parallel play (playing alongside others) can provide meaningful, satisfying ways of learning and discovering.

 Much physical growth and development takes place in this year of a child’s life.
 The prekindergarten program will promote and extend large motor skills, such as climbing, running, jumping, balancing, pushing and pulling.
 Fine motor abilities are supported through drawing, painting, building, manipulating, playdough, finger plays.
-Creativity is fostered during open-ended art experiences, block construction, sand play, drama and storytelling.
+Creativity is fostered during open-ended art experiences, block construction, sand play, drama and story-telling.
 Dramatic play provides essential opportunities for establishing and practicing social skills.
 Multiple areas of development are enhanced and supported in each learning space as skills overlap and intertwine.
 Play has a crucial role in how a child learns and makes sense of the world.
-In knowing this, a rich, positive environment means the ‘whole child’ is learning in a meaningful way.
+In knowing this, a rich, positive environment means the whole child is learning in a meaningful way.

 Four-year-old kindergarten program

-Four-year-old kindergarten is the ‘next step’ in a child’s learning journey.
+Four-year-old kindergarten is the next step in a child’s learning journey.
 When children enter their four-year-old kindergarten year, they continue to move through social, emotional and developmental changes and engage in play in different ways.
 Educators in four-year-old kindergarten value relationships with children and families to learn about the strengths, abilities and needs of each child in the group.
 This informs curriculum decision making.
-As a government-funded program, families and Educators have access to the support of preschool field officers and additional assistance through the Kindergarten Inclusion Support (KIS) programs, depending on specific learning and development needs.
+As a government-funded program, families and Educators 10 have access to the support of preschool field officers and additional assistance through the Kindergarten Inclusion Support (KIS) programs, depending on specific learning and development needs.

 A typical kindergarten day will include abundant opportunities for open-ended play.
 Children engage in enquiry-based learning.
-There are scheduled times for the group learning through songs, story telling, movement, games, experiments, cooking and group discussion.
+There are scheduled times for the group learning through songs, story-telling, movement, games, experiments, cooking and group discussion.
 Snack and lunch time is also a great opportunity for learning and practising social skills.
 The session may also include a special event, an incursion or excursion.
 Families are welcome to participate in a kinder session.
 A kinder helper roster is available on the sign-in desk.

 The educational program is regularly modified to accommodate blossoming learning styles and to enhance children’s skills, understandings and knowledge.
 The learning environment provides rich creative, imaginative, literacy and numeracy experiences.
 This is an important time for understanding ways to learn in a group, to recognise emotions and feelings and to regulate behaviour.
 It is a time to learn about simple skills in independence and responsibility.
-Children are encouraged to help with pack up at the end of each session and care for the environment and resources.
+Children are encouraged to help with tidy up at the end of each session and care for the environment and resources.